Family Nurse Practitioner

 The UBC School of Nursing, Master of Nursing - Nurse Practitioner (MN-NP) Program offers studies with a community of professors and clinicians at the forefront of primary care.
-This two year full-time on-campus program leads to the degree of Master of Nursing and is recognized by the College of Registered Nurses of British Columbia.
+This two year full-time on-campus program leads to the degree of Master of Nursing and is recognized by the British Columbia College of Nurses and Midwives.
 Program completion creates eligibility for licensure as a Nurse Practitioner in BC.

 Graduates of our UBC MN-NP Program are in demand by health authorities for practice in both community and hospital settings.
 They are well prepared to practice collaboratively and autonomously in primary care settings, and lead in interpretation and application of new knowledge generated to improve practice.

 In accordance with the professional and regulatory requirements associated with advanced nursing practice, the MN-NP program normally comprises 56 credits of coursework, combining 9 credits of graduate level theory courses (M.S.N. program core requirements), up to 44 credits of primary health care theory and practice training, and a 3-credit culminating scholarly project.

 The Faculty of Graduate and Postdoctoral Studies establishes the minimum admission requirements common to all applicants, usually a minimum overall average in the B+ range (76% at UBC).
 The graduate program that you are applying to may have additional requirements.
 Please review the specific requirements for applicants with credentials from institutions in:

 Each program may set higher academic minimum requirements.
 Please review the program website carefully to understand the program requirements.
 Meeting the minimum requirements does not guarantee admission as it is a competitive process.